darioamorosodaragona-tuni/Microservices-Dataset/README.md

 # Microservices Dataset

-The dataset is public and it is available trough figshare.
+The dataset is public, and it is available through figshare.
-The dataset is availbel in two versions:
+The dataset is available in two versions:

 - Complete version contains:
     -   microservices-based projects